• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 • Wider Use of LED Lighting

 To increase energy efficiency, HA has adopted LED lighting in new developments.
 Since early 2016, LED bulkheads have been the standard luminaire for communal areas in new domestic blocks.
 HA has also adopted LED exit signs, directional signs, and tubular lamps in new projects starting in 2019.
+LED lighting is now a standard design in new developments

 For existing PRH blocks, starting from 2019/20, LED bulkheads have been adopted in communal areas to replace defective public lighting.
 Besides, LED exit signs and directional signs are also used to replace the conventional ones.